hospice/cs221-awesome-team/trunk/project2/Assignment 2/README.txt

 How to Run:
   > To run the web crawler, run class MainCrawler
   > To run the analysis on the crawled documents, run class MainStatistics
+  > The class IntegrationTest runs a 1-depth crawl and analysis on www.vcskicks.com (Armando's site)

 Assumptions:
   > Crawling: